Academic Phoenix Protocol™

 Prepare Your Data

-Clean your dataset: Check for missing values, outliers, and data entry errors.
+Clean your dataset: check for missing values, outliers, and data entry errors.
 Create a codebook documenting all variables.
 Structure data with variables as columns, cases as rows.
 Save multiple dated versions.

 2